Yu Yi: Succeeding Yu Liang

 Yu Liang died on February 340, just months after his failed expedition.
 Yu Yi took up his late brother's role as Chief Controller of Jiangzhou, Jizhou, Sizhou, Yongzhou, Liangzhou, and Yizhou.
 Furthermore, he was created the General Who Maintains The West, Inspector of Jingzhou as well as Credential Holder, and he was garrisoned at his brother's former base at Wuchang.
 Many people expressed scepticism towards Yu Yi due to his young age, but this turned to praise as public and private affairs both flourished within a few years under Yu Yi's strict and attentive administration.

 In 342, Yu Yi tried to get the court to move his base from Wuchang to Lexiang (樂鄉; northeast of present-day Songzi, Hubei), citing weird sightings near his base as his reason.
-One minister, Wang Shu (王述), protested against this to the court, stating that Lexiang was too far away from the northern borders and that Yu Yi, being a prominent commander, should be responsible for holding a strategic hold such as Wuchang.
+One minister, Wang Shu (王述; father of Wang Tanzhi), protested against this to the court, stating that Lexiang was too far away from the northern borders and that Yu Yi, being a prominent commander, should be responsible for holding a strategic hold such as Wuchang.
 The court agreed with Wang, so Yi dropped his demands.

 Yu Yi was generous to many and loved to help people elevate their statuses, although he despised those who were outwardly pretentious.
 He was close friends with Huan Wen, who he swore a pact of friendship with and was once recommended by Yu Yi to Emperor Cheng to be trusted with more power.
 However, Yu Yi disliked the likes of Yin Hao and Du Yi (杜乂), who he believed were only useful in times of peace.
 Yu Yi did try to employ Yin Hao a number of times, however, but Yin refused to accept his offers and remained a hermit.
 Yu Yi also hated Yin Hao's father, Yin Xian (殷羨), who was the Chancellor of Changsha, due to his corruption and cruelty.
 In 343, he wrote a letter to his brother, Yu Bing, demanding that he demote Yin Xian.